 When do you get your security deposit back?

-Have you left the property without any damage at the end of your lease contract and don't have rental arrears?
+Left the property without any damage at the end of your lease contract and don't have rental arrears?
 Then you and the landlord sign a joint document for the bank.
-The amount of the security deposit will then be returned to you.
+Scan or take photos of this document, the lease contract and the landlord's ID card (or copies of each landlord's card if the property is jointly owned) and forward them to us in KBC Touch or KBC Mobile.
+The amount of the security deposit will then be returned to you, plus interest.